freemindlabsinc/IntelliBlog/README.md

 ### Status

-- :warning: This repo has just been made public and it's still under **heavy** development.
+:warning: This repo has just been made public and it's still under **heavy** development.
 Consider it a work in progress.
-- :white_flag: This and other documentation is still being written and updated: do not expect perfection nor completeness, yet.

-Our target date for the first usable release is **Aug 16th**, but don't be surprised by delays :smiley:.
+:calendar: Our target date for the first usable release is **Aug 16th**, but don't be surprised by delays.

 ## Overview
 [License: MIT]